Manaslu Trek 12 Days Itinerary

 Guide and Potter for Short Manaslu Trek

 Since the Manaslu Trek falls under Nepal Government's prohibited areas, it's impossible to trek without a licensed guide.
 You must also be at least two trekkers in addition to the guide to hike in the Manaslu region.
 Booking a trip with outfitter Nepal means being accompanied by a professional guide fluent in English.
-We take trekking to the Manaslu Region seriously while also making it enjoyable!
+We take trek to the Manaslu Region seriously while also making it enjoyable!

 We provide physically fit young potters who will be carrying the baggage of two trekkers.
-Each potter carries a maximum weight of 24 kg, so ensure your individual baggage doesn't weigh more than 12 kg.
+Each potter carries a maximum weight of 20-22 kg, so ensure your individual baggage doesn't weigh more than 10 - 12 kg.
 You should also bring a small backpack for your essentials, as porters might not always be walking with you.

 Short Manaslu Permits Cost